Saving species from extinction:

-Gough Island, in the middle of the South Atlantic Ocean, needs our urgent help.
-Over two million seabird chicks are lost from the island every year, which is pushing some highly threatened species towards extinction.
-The chicks are killed by invasive non-native house mice, inadvertently introduced to Gough by people.
+Gough Island, in the middle of the South Atlantic Ocean, needed our urgent help.
+Over two million seabird chicks were being lost from the island every year, which was pushing some highly threatened species towards extinction.
+The chicks were killed by invasive non-native house mice, inadvertently introduced to Gough by people.

-The RSPB and Tristan da Cunha have developed an ambitious programme of conservation action.
-We will embark on one of the world's most challenging island restoration projects to remove the mice and restore the fortunes of the island's birds.
-This action will prevent the deaths of defenceless chicks year after year, allowing populations to recover from unsustainable levels of decline.
+The RSPB and Tristan da Cunha developed an ambitious programme of conservation action.
+We embarked on one of the world's most challenging island restoration projects to remove the mice and restore the fortunes of the island's birds.
+We hope this action will prevent the deaths of defenceless chicks year after year, allowing populations to recover from unsustainable levels of decline.